Skip to Content

 This reconstruction will make you think you are looking at the original since it is based on the earliest known designs for an English theater during Shakespeare’s time.

-Globe Theater Tours are available throughout the day and you can also visit the theater for a live performance.
+Globe Theater Tours are available throughout the day and visitors can learn about the history of the theater as well as see artifacts from the original.

 St Pauls in London